rubymonsters/ruby-for-beginners/50_private_methods.md

 exact ingredients of their tomato souce, or how they manage to make this damn great pizza dough.

-In our example it makes sense to make the method `encrypt` private.
+In our `Person` example it makes sense to make the method `encrypt` private.

-Currently, if you run the following code, even though it makes little sense, it will execute just fine:
+Currently, if you run the following code it will execute just fine, even though it makes little sense:

 ```ruby
 person = Person.new("Ada")
 p person.encrypt("some other secret")
 ```

-Why would a person encrypt some arbitrary string, and return it?
+Why would a person encrypt some arbitrary string for someone else, and return it?
 This is something that the person object should keep private.
 The restaurant wouldn't turn flour, water, olive oil and other ingredients into pizza dough for everyone else either.

 We can make the method `encrypt` private like so: